omerwyo/PortfolioTracker/README.md

 ***
 ## Project Overview

+Our PortfolioTracker app is a simple
 The user inputs up to 5 stock tickers, and clicks download for the app to gather data from [Finnhub](https://finnhub.io) between *July 1 2021, 00:00:01 to Dec 31 2021, 23:59:59.*

 The configuration of the emulator is as specified in the project requirements.

 ## Functionality

 On running the application on Android Studio, the main screen consists of 5 text boxes on the left to input stock tickers, and the buttons on the right in each row are to indicate Download and Calculate respectively.
-Other than the basic functionalities in the requirements these are some additional ones
+Other than the basic functionalities in the requirements these are some additional ones.

 - Input validation for tickers, where an error popup shows up on the corresponding textbox where a ticker is invalid, or an empty string